jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Substituting our float representation into the inverse square root equation, this reduces to a formula that approximates our integer representation. </div>
+<div style="margin-top: 100px; text-align: left;">Substituting our float representation into the inverse square root equation, this reduces to a form that approximates our integer representation. </div>
 @snapend

 @snap[south span-85 text-05 text-black]